zengzengzenghuy/AWS-diary/_posts/2022-01-11-Host-a-static-website.md

 ## Step by Step
 1. Log in to AWS Management Console
 2. Search **AWS Amplify**
-3. After entering the service, scroll to the bottom and click **Get Started!** under Amplify section
+3. After entering the service, scroll to the bottom and click **Get Started!** under Amplify Hosting
 ![AWS Amplify](/AWS-diary/Image/Host-a-static-website/AWS-Amplify.png)
 4. You may choose to upload your code through different ways.
 I'm going to show you the two most popular ways: Github, and Deploy without Git Provider.
     1. Github